sapegin/washingcode-book/manuscript/book.md

 ### Early return

-_Guard clauses_, or _early return_, is a great way to avoid nested conditions.
-Nested conditions, also known as the [arrow anti pattern](http://wiki.c2.com/?ArrowAntiPattern) and _dangerously deep nesting_, are often used for error handing:
+Applying _guard clauses_, or _early returns_, is a great way to avoid nested conditions.
+A series of nested conditions, also known as the [arrow anti pattern](http://wiki.c2.com/?ArrowAntiPattern) or _dangerously deep nesting_, is often used for error handing:

 ```js
 function postOrderStatus(orderId) {